kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 5.md

 2. Start the common-config-server and the common-eureka-server.
 These are versions of what you created and used in the last few chapters.

 3. Start 5 separate copies of the lab-5-word-server, using the profiles "subject", "verb", "article", "adjective", and "noun".
 There are several ways to do this, depending on your preference:
-  - If you wish to build the project into a JAR using Maven, open separate command prompts in the target director and run these commands:
+  - If you wish to use Maven, open separate command prompts in the target director and run these commands:
-    - java -jar -Dspring.profiles.active=subject lab-5-word-server-1.jar
+    - mvn spring-boot:run -Dspring.profiles.active=subject
-    - java -jar -Dspring.profiles.active=verb lab-5-word-server-1.jar
+    - mvn spring-boot:run -Dspring.profiles.active=verb
-    - java -jar -Dspring.profiles.active=article lab-5-word-server-1.jar
+    - mvn spring-boot:run -Dspring.profiles.active=article
-    - java -jar -Dspring.profiles.active=adjective lab-5-word-server-1.jar
+    - mvn spring-boot:run -Dspring.profiles.active=adjective
-    - java -jar -Dspring.profiles.active=noun lab-5-word-server-1.jar
+    - mvn spring-boot:run -Dspring.profiles.active=noun
   - Or if you wish to run from directly within STS, right click on the project, Run As... / Run Configurations... .
 From the Spring Boot tab specify a Profile of "subject", UNCHECK live bean support, and Run.
 Repeat this process (or copy the run configuration) for the profiles "verb", "article", "adjective", "noun".

 4. Check the Eureka server running at [http://localhost:8010](http://localhost:8010).
-Ignore any warnings about "renewals" and "self preservation", we expect this as we are running only a single instance.
+Ignore any warnings about running a single instance; this is expected.
 Ensure that each of your 5 applications are eventually listed in the "Application" section, bearing in mind it may take a few moments for the registration process to be 100% complete.

 5. Optional - If you wish, you can click on the link to the right of any of these servers.
 Replace the "/info" with "/" and refresh several times.
 You can observe the randomly generated words.